About Us

 Company Founder

-Sheila joined the Textile Section of the Conservation Department at the V&A in 1963, becoming Head of Section in 1972.
+Sheila work at the V&A from 1963 to 1989, becoming Head of Section in 1972.
 She played a key role in conservation development within the museum, and in the wider establishment of the profession.
-Upon her retirement from the V&A in 1989, Sheila continued to work in private practice establishing The Textile Conservation Consultancy, before it became The Landi Company in 2008.
-She is a fellow of IIC, and an Accredited Member of BAFRA, as well as being the author of The Textile Conservator’s Manual.
+Upon her retirement, Sheila continued to work in private practice establishing The Landi Company at Burghley in 1992.
+She was a fellow of IIC and an Accredited Member of BAFRA, as well as being the author of The Textile’s Conservator Manual.